TAFEP Hero 2024 Nov Dec

 • Outside of Asia, in the Gulf region, Novartis UAE also partnered with other companies such as noon, a retailer in the region, and the Gulf Insurance Group.
 Together, they provided cholesterol testing for their employees and educational talks by healthcare professionals or cardiologists.

-With the above in mind, we speak to Jason Tan, Regional People & Organisation BP Head, APMA, Novartis, to learn about the organisation's wider people strategy, and how initiatives like the Unblocked APMA Challenge fit into its wider talent acquisition and retention appraoch.
+So how do these fit into the employee advocacy strategy?
+HRO's Sarah Gideon also spoke to Jason Tan, Regional People & Organisation BP Head, APMA, Novartis, to learn about the organisation's wider people strategy, and how initiatives like the Unblocked APMA Challenge fit into its talent acquisition and retention approach.

 In his role driving the strategy, Tan works closely with country people & organisation (P&O) heads across the region to help business leaders identify levers to boost business performance and overall team engagement.